 Curiously, Dr. Harley doesn’t say anything about you fucking other people after D-Day, when your love bank balance sheet looks as fiscally grim as the subprime mortgage crisis.
 No, chumps, when your love bank is overdrawn, you need to find the strength to make the marriage a nice place to be.

-And you have to stop bringing the affair up.
+And you have to stop bringing up the affair.
 Because that’s a real bummer, okay?

 My advice to her husband is to never mention her affair again.
 It’s a good example of one of the enemies of good conversation, dwelling on past mistakes.
 Whenever you keep bringing up your spouses past mistakes, you not only make your conversations incredibly unpleasant, but it cannot possibly lead to a resolution of a conflict you may be discussing.
 And as soon as his resentment doesn’t pay him any dividends — no longer helps him get his way — he will find that it hardly ever occurs to him.